 1) Scan your novel for a piece of writing that stands alone - this is tricky, but it's very important.
 However short your reading is, your audience needs to feel that they have heard something with a beginning, a middle and an end.

 3) Write an intro to the piece and a sign off paragraph.
-Even a short intro will help readers engage with you.
-As a sign off I always thank people for listening and tell them where they can get my book.
+Even a short intro will help readers engage with you - telling them what you were up to at the time of writing the piece can work well, as can any behind the scenes info about the writing/researching the piece.
+As a sign off, I always thank people for listening, remind them where they can find my work.

 Bye for now